Kadmat Island

 Kadmat Island, also known as Cardamom Island, is a coral island belonging to the Amindivi subgroup of islands of the Lakshadweep archipelago in India.
 Measuring 9.3 km in length, the island has a lagoon with a width of 1.5 km covering an area of 25 km2.
-The ecological feature of the island is of coral reef with seagrass, and marine turtles which nestle here.
-The Ministry of Environment and Forests (India) has notified the island as a marine protected area for ensuring conservation of the island's animal, plant, or other type of organism, and other resources.
+The ecological feature of the island is the coral reef with seagrass, and marine turtles which nestle here.
+The Ministry of Environment and Forests (India) has notified the island as a marine protected area for ensuring conservation of the island's animal, plant, or other organisms and resources.

 The only inhabited village on the island is Kadmat, which had a population of 5,389 according to 2011 census.
-Fisheries is the main economic activity on the island with agriculture limited to 5% of the land area.
-Tourism is allowed even for non-Indians and the attractions are kayaking, snorkeling and leisure trips by a glass-bottomed boat for scuba diving.
+Fishing is the main economic activity on the island, and agriculture is limited to 5% of the land area.
+Tourism is legal and the attractions are kayaking, snorkeling and leisure trips by a glass-bottomed boat for scuba diving.